monkeyfett8/gettingDataProject/README.md

 # This dataset shows cleaned and averaged data from the Human Activity Recognition Using Smartphones Dataset.

 This dataset shows the reduced data for a set of data taken from smartphone accelerometers across 30 subjects ages 19-48 years of age and each performing 6 different tasks from walking to lying down.

-The script run_analysis.R takes data from the original source and transforms and simplify the data to the tables presented here.
+Measurments were taken with a Samsung Galaxy S II smartphone.
+Units are in gravitational units (g).

 # Run Script
 ### run_analysis.R